Paulkelvin/alx-system_engineering-devops/0x02-shell_redirections/README.md

 Task9: a script that duplicates the last line of the file iacta
 Task10: a script that deletes all the regular files (not the directories) with a .js extension that are present in the current directory and all its subfolders
 Task12: a script that counts the number of directories and sub-directories in the current directory.
+Task12: a script that displays the 10 newest files in the current directory